 Although the BSC was formally organized in 1928, our history goes back to 1921 when a group of skaters who frequently skated at the Delaware Park Lake formed what was then called the Skating Club of Buffalo.
 Although an informal organization without a home rink the group gave many exhibitions, which the newpapers of the time noted as “fancy” skating.
 On October 1, 1924 the first officers were elected: Mr. Emil Rotopan-President; Mr. O.A.
 Statler -Vice President; Mr. Myron W. Finch-Treasurer; and Miss Helen Blackman-Secretary.
 Over the next four years, the club continued to skate one night a week, weather permitting, at the Nichols Rink.
 In 1926 the first competition was held in Niagara Falls, with skaters invited from Western New York and Ontario.
 There was only one class for both men and women, consisting of School Figures and Free Skating.
 This competition was won by Mrs. Helen Blackman Stapleton.

 The BSC hosted the first regional competition, the North Atlantic Sub-Sectional, in 1959.
 Since then the BSC has played host to numerous Regional and Sectional Championships.
 In 1971 the USFSA National Championships were held both at the rink at Nichols and the Memorial Auditorium.
 The Buffalo Skating Club has hosted it’s own competition the NIAGARA INVITATIONAL since 1949.
-This competition sanctioned by US Figure Skating and Skate Canada is now held biennially and celebrated it’s 30th year in 2008.
+This competition sanctioned by US Figure Skating and Skate Canada is now held biennially and is celebrating its 35th occurrence in April 2018 at Cornerstone CFCU Arena in Lockport, NY.

-The Club is still thriving today.
-Currently holding sessions at the Buffalo State College Ice Arena and North Buffalo Ice Rink.
-We have skaters that range from beginners to Senior, children and adults, as well as family members that span three generations.
-We look forward to another 80 years of promoting and encouraging all levels of interest in the sport of Figure Skating.
+The Club is still thriving today, skating at the Buffalo State College Ice Arena, North Buffalo Ice Rink and Cornerstone CFCU Arena.
+We have skaters that range from beginners to Senior, children and adults.
+We look forward to another 90 years of promoting and encouraging all levels of interest in the sport of Figure Skating.

 For additional BSC History click here.